yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 29. Press the Escape key and type ":wq".
 Then press the Enter key to save and close the file.

-30. Push these changes to your repository so that VSTS CI will build a new image
+30. Push these changes to your repository so that VSTS CI will build a new image.

     ```bash
     git add .